-A great deal of speculation has floated around Facebook’s rumored cryptocurrency, which we now learned it’s codenamed Libra.
+A great deal of speculation has floated around Facebook’s rumored cryptocurrency, which we now learned it’s codenamed Libra later renamed to novi.
 The debut of Libra could unlock a new era of commerce and payments for the social network along with its many other services like Instagram, WhatsApp, and Messenger.
 It could offer low or no-fee on payments made between friends.
 Furthermore, it could be used for remittance of earnings to families from migrant workers abroad who are often ripped off by traditional as well as shady money transfer services.

 German magazine WirtschaftsWoche‘s Sebastian Kirsch recently learned that the white paper for Facebook’s cryptocurrency will debut June 18th.
 Furthermore, a basket of currencies will secure the cryptocurrency instead of a single currency.
 This strategy will prevent price fluctuations.
 Another source also claims that Facebook is targeting a 2020 formal launch of the cryptocurrency.